moby/moby/docs/userguide/dockervolumes.md

 > If the path `/opt/webapp` already exists inside the container's image, its
 > contents will be replaced by the contents of `/src/webapp` on the host to stay
 > consistent with the expected behavior of `mount`
+>
+> When using Boot2Docker on Windows through git bash, there might be an issue with the
+> way the source directory name is parsed.
+You can fix it by using a double slash at
+> the beginning of the source directory name as explained in [issue #12751](https://github.com/docker/docker/issues/12751)

 This is very useful for testing, for example we can mount our source code inside the container and see our application at work as